Energy (Master's)

 Study structure

-The courses ENERGI300 and ENERGI360 are mandatory.
+The course ENERGI300 is mandatory.
 Elective courses and potential special topics should be chosen in consultation with your advisor.

 Study Plan Overview: